naman14310/Interview_Prep/Coding Notes/Stack/stack.md

 <br>

-#### 3. The Celebrity Problem
+### 3. The Celebrity Problem
 A celebrity is a person who is known to all but does not know anyone at a party.
 If you go to a party of N people, find if there is a celebrity in the party or not.

-Approach:
+Hint: Everytime pop two items from stack untill only one left.
+Then,

-If A knows B, then A can't be a celebrity.
+1. If A knows B, then A can't be a celebrity.
 Discard A, and B may be celebrity.

-If A doesn't know B, then B can't be a celebrity.
+2. If A doesn't know B, then B can't be a celebrity.
 Discard B, and A may be celebrity.

 ```cpp
 int celebrity(vector<vector<int> >& matrix, int n) {